walter-a-jablonowski/iol/README.md

 Similar url shortener: Generates 4-digit alphanum codes for an url.
 Put on paper.
 Input the code from paper in the form and filter.
 The URL shows up.
 Thus: you can link simple paper with the internet.

 **This version** is a single html file, that uses no backend for data.
 Data is added inside a script tag as json.
 No more updates, cause I am working on a second, somewhat special version.
-So, add you own backend.
+So, add your own backend.

 Codes are case insensitive.
 Signs used `123456789ABCDEFGHJKMNPQRSTUVWXYZ`, recently removed: `0IOL` (no confusion).
 About 1.000.000 codes available.